LTN-Global/transport-api-docs/portal.endpoints.portal-api-265816.cloud.goog/Guides/Getting Started.md

 with an optional "ASC" or "DESC" operator appended.

-The `offset`, `page_size`, and `page_token` fields control pagination of the returned result set. `offset` controls at what position offset from the beginning of the overall result set the returned result set will begin. `offset` should be properly updated by the caller for repeated calls on the same overall result set. `page_size` controls how large a returned result set can be at most. `page_token` allows an overall result set to be iterated over through repeated calls using the same `filter` and `order_by` fields.
+The `offset`, `page_size`, and `page_token` fields control pagination of the returned result set. `offset` controls at what position offset from the beginning of the overall result set the returned result sets will begin. `page_size` controls how large a returned result set can be at most. `page_token` allows an overall result set to be iterated over through repeated calls using the same other parameters.
 On the initial call, `page_token` must be an empty string.
 Then each repeated call must use the `next_page_token` returned from the previous call.
-When
-`next_page_token` returns as an empty string, then the overall result set has been exhausted.
+When `next_page_token` returns as an empty string, then the overall result set has been exhausted.
+If the overall result set is no longer available, then the call will return an error.